ganglix/professional-academic-website/content/portfolio/A non-destructive approach for assessing the integrity and performance of waterproofing membranes in bridge decks/index.md

 ---
-title: A non-destructive approach for assessing the integrity and performance of waterproofing membranes in bridge decks
+title: Non-destructive evaluation of bridge deck waterproofing membranes for asset management
 summary: "The non-destructive test method developed in this study can be used to assess the quality of a newly installed membrane system or to determine the membrane condition at various points during its service life with the intent of optimizing maintenance interventions."
 tags:
     - Concrete
     - Bridge
     - Deck
     - Membrane
     - NDT
     - Service life

 date: "2022-04-30T00:00:00Z"